Let’s call it science-based medicine, not allopathic, Western, or conventional medicine. Those are pejorative terms with no meaning.

-Every time I think I’ve read it all, apparently I haven’t.
+Every time I think I’ve read it all, apparently, I haven’t.
 I was pointed in the direction of someone – the Medical Medium – who pushes pseudoscience online.
 Worse yet, he mashes together alternative medicine and psychic readings.

 Yes, you read that right.
 Using psychic readings, he then recommends alternative medicine.

 Anthony William, who calls himself the Medical Medium, not because he’s right in the middle of medicine, but because he believes he’s a medium, that is, someone who can speak with spirits.
-I’m sure he has a Ouija Board.
+I’m sure he has an Ouija Board.

-Walk into any pharmacy, grocery store, chemist, or superstore, you will find literally a dozen or more homeopathic, herbal, and other unproven lotions and potions to prevent or treat the common cold, or rhinovirus.
-These common cold treatments are a significant part of the estimated global US$278 billion dollar supplement/nutraceutical industry.
+There are literally a dozen or more homeopathic, herbal, and other unproven concoctions to prevent or treat the common cold, caused by rhinovirus.
+These common cold treatments are a significant part of the estimated global US$278 billion supplement and nutraceutical industry.

 These alternative medicine – so named because there is no scientific evidence supporting their efficacy, let alone safety – products make claims that are so wonderful, many people take them.
 Then they themselves tell their friends how fast they got rid of their cold.
 Or that their cold wasn’t as bad after taking the supplement.

 One major problem is that the determination of the length and severity of the course of the common cold is entirely subjective.
 Since the disease is rather mild with few serious complications, it’s hard to determine when it exactly stopped and started, and how bad it was.
-So, positive results, if they exist, should be treated with a high degree of skepticism.Read More »Common cold treatments – what works, what is just plain nonsense”
+So, positive results, if they exist, should be treated with a high degree of skepticism.Read More »Common cold treatments – what works, what is just plain nonsense

 A few weeks ago, Gilles-Eric Séralini and his homeopathy loving coauthor published an article in Food and Chemical Toxicology that concluded that glyphosate (known as Roundup)-resistant NK603 GMO corn, developed by Monsanto, causes severe diseases such as tumors in rats.
 And usual anti-science websites bought into this nonsense, including the TV medical practitioner, Dr. Oz.